jneilliii/OctoPrint-BedLevelVisualizer/wiki/gcode-examples.md

 M190 S65  ; (optional) wait for the bed to get up to temperature G29 P1    ; automatically populate mesh with all reachable points G29 P3    ; infer the rest of the mesh values
+G29 P3    ; infer the rest of the mesh values again
 @BEDLEVELVISUALIZER	; tell the plugin to watch for reported mesh M420 S1 V ; enabled leveling and report the new mesh M500      ; save the new mesh to EEPROM